HomeLatest NewsGovTechIndia adopts 'Visakhapatnam Declaration' to advance e-governance

 Preferred Source of Google

-Visakhapatnam – The 28th National Conference on e-Governance (NCeG) concluded in Visakhapatnam on Tuesday with the adoption of the “Visakhapatnam Declaration,” outlining strategies to expand digital governance across the country, the organisers said.
+Visakhapatnam – The 28th National Conference on (NCeG) concluded in Visakhapatnam on Tuesday with the adoption of the “Visakhapatnam Declaration,” outlining strategies to expand digital governance across the country, the organisers said.

 At the valedictory session, V. Srinivas, Secretary, DARPG, said the conference had wide participation from 18 ministries, states and union territories.
 He congratulated the winners of the National e-Governance Awards 2025 and launched the official website for the 2026 awards.